yaochenzhu/LLM4Rec/README.md

 These codes are associated with the following [paper](https://arxiv.org/abs/2311.01343):
 >Collaborative Large Language Model for Recommender Systems
 >**Yaochen Zhu**, Liang Wu, Qi Guo, Liangjie Hong, Jundong Li,
->ArXiv 2023.
+>ArXiv 2023,

-which is a joint research from University of Virginia and LinkedIn.
+which is a joint research from the University of Virginia [VAST LAB](https://jundongli.github.io/) and LinkedIn.

 ## 1. Introduction
 The proposed CLLM4Rec is the **first** recommender system that tightly combines the ID-based paradigm and LLM-based paradigm and leverages the advantages of both worlds.